 What should I expect on my first visit?

 My office is in a Victorian building beautifully renovated for therapy offices.
 The building only has stairs and no elevator.
 There is a waiting room on the third floor at the very top of the stairs.
 At our scheduled time, I will come greet you in the waiting room and take you back to my office.
 This first session is where we meet and discuss your goals for therapy.
 You will get a sense of how we work together and whether or not we are a good fit.
 After, you can take time to think about it or you can schedule your next session.
-I’ll give you paperwork to take with you to fill out and bring back next session if you decide to work with me.

 How long are sessions?